-June 1st marks not only the beginning of Catastrophe season but also an anxiety-filled waiting period for the insured, their insurers, and of course, not forgetting Catastrophe Adjusters themselves.
-In the past, we have experienced horrific Catastrophe seasons, and this year is predicted to be equally as bad.
-Whether you are a seasoned hurricane agent or a complete novice, what are some tricks of the trade you should know?
+June 1st marks not only the beginning of Catastrophe season but also an anxiety-filled waiting period for the insured, their insurers, and of course, Catastrophe Adjusters themselves.
+In the past, we have experienced horrific Catastrophe seasons and although this year is predicted to have average storm activity, everyone involved should be prepared.
+Whether you are a seasoned hurricane agent or a complete novice, what should you know?

 Be the face of the company.